clearnote01/Manga/README.md

   --list                list some sample manga names
   ```

-## What name to give for manga?
+### What name to give for manga?

->Give the manga name, from manganet [one-piece, shingeki-no-kyojin, boruto, naruto, etc]
+Give the manga name, from manganet [one-piece, shingeki-no-kyojin, boruto, naruto, etc]
->Just go to manga net, find your manga, in the URL whichever name is present, use that name here]
+Just go to https://www.mangareader.net, find your manga, in the URL whichever name is present, use that name here.

 See a list of sample manga names

 ```
 python manga.py --list list